1more/WebCrawlerWithLogin/README.md

 1. Find out login process from the website which you want to login.
 2. Make `URLWithOption` instance with that information.
-3. Make `LoginCrawler` instance and call `doLogin` methods with `URLWithOption` instance.
+3. Make `LoginCrawler` instance.
+Initialize it with `URLWithOption` instances.
-4. You need to call `allowAllCertificates` method for allow untrusted certificate.
+4. You need to call `allowAllCertificates` method if you need to allow untrusted certificate.
+5. Call `doLogin` methods for login.
+It makes cookie which contains login session value.
-5. Call `crawl` method with url of the page you need to crawl.
+6. Call `crawl` method with url of the page you need to crawl.

 ## Notice